Learn how this daily habit can help the whole family relax.

 - Acute respiratory illnesses

 The great thing about meditation is that it doesn’t require any tools and can be done anywhere, for any amount of time.
-We talked to Michelle Pearce, director of mindfulness programs and psychotherapist at Vanderbilt’s Osher Center for Integrative Medicine, about the practice and how your family can incorporate it.
+We talked to Michelle Foote-Pearce, director of mindfulness programs and psychotherapist at Vanderbilt’s Osher Center for Integrative Health, about the practice and how your family can incorporate it.

 What does meditation look like?